Bianor’s CEO About the Company’s Tech Focus and Expertise

 How many people work on each project, and what specialists are they?

 The workload on the different projects varies depending on the ongoing stage of the assignment.
-In general, we have between 5 and 15 people working on a separate project, preliminary software engineers, software architects, QA engineers, system administrators, and project managers.
+Generally, we have between 5 and 15 people working on a separate project, preliminary software engineers, software architects, QA engineers, system administrators, and project managers.

 What technologies do you use in your projects?